0Reab/Obsidian-Vault-Notes/README.md

-This are my notes for studying cybersecurity and programming.
+## My notes for studying cybersecurity and programming.